IYuriev/SelfAssessment/Skills/JavaScript.md

   - global 👂 heard
   - globalThis 👂 heard
   - window 👂 heard
-  - getters and setters 👂 heard
+  - getters and setters 🖐️ used
-  - proto 👂 heard
+  - proto 🖐️ used
   - prototype 🖐️ used
   - equality operators 🖐️ used
   - logical operators 🖐️ used